 There is no magic wand to pay for care.
+We strongly suggest that you take advice from a reputable financial advisor about paying for care, before money gets tight.
+They should be able to help.
 We have contacts with many independent financial advisors and can introduce you to one, or more, if you want.

 Most of this website describes our service where we are a CQC -registered, domiciliary care agency.
 We employ the carer and take full responsibility for carrying out care tasks properly and in accordance with current regulations.
 A week of live-in care costs between £900 and £1,300, depending on our client’s condition.

 There is an alternative.
 If you are confident that the manner in which the carer carries out their tasks will not be subject to supervision, direction or control by anyone, then you may use us as an introducing agency, where we don’t employ the carer but introduce them to you, to work under contract to you and to carry out your wishes.

 This arrangement costs less, overall, than one where we employ the carer and ranges from about £650 to £950 a week.
 It is subject to rules set out in the Finance Act 2014.

 If you should decide to use our introductory service, then to preserve the genuine self-employed nature of the carer’s work, the following rules must be followed:

 The manner in which the carer carries out their tasks must not be subject to (or to a right of) supervision, direction or control by anyone;